-Free talks, panels and workshops for aspiring filmmakers
+Free talks, panels and workshops for established and aspiring filmmakers

 St Kilda Film Festival brings filmmakers together to explore and discuss their craft, forge new relationships and discover new resources.
 Through the filmmaker development program and the many networking events that occur during the event each year, the Festival helps filmmakers get their work made, get it seen and take the next steps in their filmmaking career.